irods-contrib/metalnx-web/README.md

 ![alt text]
 [1]
 [1]: docs/IMAGES/emc_metalnx_logo.png

-Metalnx is a web application designed to work alongside the iRODS (integrated Rule-Oriented Data System) [ [irods.org](http://www.irods.org)].
+Metalnx is a web application designed to work alongside the iRODS ([integrated Rule-Oriented Data System](http://www.irods.org)).
 It provides a graphical UI that can help simplify most administration, collection management, and metadata management tasks removing the need to memorize the long list of icommands.

 ## Latest Version
 1.0